ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 * Y.ItsaDateTimePicker.getTime() --> 01-01-1900 hh:mm:00,000
 * Y.ItsaDateTimePicker.getDateTime() --> dd-mm-yyyy hh:mm:00,000

 The promises can be called at any time and will pop-up the panel-instance.
 Which will return the Promise.
 Most likely, these promises are called when a user presses a button (more about that later).
-The Promises can receive 3 paramers which are all optional:
+The Promises can receive 2 paramers which are optional:

 * <b>initialDate</b>: <i>{Date}</i> date-object that holds the initial date-time for the panel.
 If not set, then the current date-time is used.
-* <b>activationNode</b>: <i>{Y.Node}</i> the node that causes the panel to appear.
-When set, the selector-panel is aligned to this Node.
 * <b>config</b>: <i>{Object}</i> object to adjust the behaviour of the panel.

 config is an object through which you can adjust the behaviour of the panel-instance.
 The next properties may be set:
 * <b>title</b>: <i>{String}</i> Title on the Panel-instance
+* <b>alignToNode</b>: <i>{Y.Node}</i> When set, the selector-panel is aligned to this Node
 * <b>modal</b>: <i>{Boolean}</i> Whether the Panel-instance should appear modal
 * <b>dragable</b>: <i>{Boolean}</i> Whether the Panel-instance is dragable
 * <b>timeformat</b>: <i>{String}</i> Format of the rendered timestring (default = '%H:%M')